March 21, 2005

 A second later, the shooter came around the corner, firing at everyone he saw.
 Leann ran for the exit.
 Down the hall, the shooter saw his old teacher, and followed her, instead; the woman ducked into the nearest classroom — a Math study hall — and locked the door behind her.

-Crouching at the base of the classroom door, the math teacher could hear the gunfire getting closer out in the hall — and then bullets striking the door’s lock, just over her head.
+Crouching at the base of the classroom door, the math teacher could hear the gunfire getting closer out in the hall — and then the impact of bullets striking the door’s lock, just over her head.
 She saw the door handle shake, as the gunman tried to open it from the other side.
 But the lock held.

 From the neighboring classrooms, students and staff could hear what transpired next.
 The shotgun blasts were steady, and moved gradually along the length of the classroom.
 Several witnesses heard the shooter repeatedly ask, “Do you believe in god?,” followed shortly by another shot.
 Finally, there was a “CLICK!”